i've never been in therapy. where do i start?

 Start by contacting me for a free consultation.

-But finding the right therapist can make all the difference.
+Finding the right therapist can make all the difference.
 That's one of the reasons why I offer a free consultation.
-If I am not the right fit for you, I do my best to connect you with someone who might be.
-Let me help get you through the right door!
+I keep my practice purposely small, and only take on clients I know I can help.
+If we're not a fit, I can connect you with someone who is.
+No biggie!

 What are your hours and rates?

-I offer evening and weekend sessions.
+I offer evening and weekend sessions on Mondays, Wednesdays, Saturdays and Sundays.
 My clients have access to an online client portal, where you can see available session times and reschedule appointments at your convenience.
 I typically see my clients 1x per week, every week.

 I am not an in-network provider with any insurance companies.